wanadev/yoga/winbuild/README.md

     ./winbuild/builddist.bat

 Once the build finished, you will find the result in the `yogawin.dist` folder.
-To run YOGA, use the `yogawin.exe` executable:
+To run YOGA, use the `yoga.exe` executable:

-    ./yogawin.dist/yogawin.exe -h
+    ./yogawin.dist/yoga.exe -h